OmerShriky/Los-Angeles-Crime-Analysis/README.md

    * No local data download is required.
 The first cell in the notebook contains the script to fetch the latest dataset directly from the LA City API via `requests` and `io`.
    * Go to the top menu and select `Runtime` -> `Run all`.
 3. **Execution Time:**
-   * Note that downloading the raw CSV via the API (over 800,000 rows) might take a few minutes depending on your internet connection and Colab's allocated instance.
+   * Note that downloading the raw CSV via the API (over 1 Million rows) takes appriximatly 4-5 minutes depending on your internet connection and Colab's allocated instance.
 4. **Outputs:**
    * The notebook will automatically clean the data, print the statistical summaries, output the corrected p-value tables, and generate the comparative bar charts.